shopsys/monorepo-tools/docs/introduction/using-form-types.md

 ### is_plugin_data_group
 Defaults to `false`.
 This option can be set to `true` in empty FormType if you want to add some part of a form from some plugin.
+You can learn more about this in [separate article](../extensibility/extending-form-from-plugin.md)

 ### render_form_row
 Defaults to `true`.